Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Conclusions

 \begin{IEEEbiography}[{ }] {Xi Yin} received the B.S. degree in Electronic and Information Science from Wuhan University, China, in 2013.
-Since August 2013, she has been working toward the Ph.D. degree in the Department of Computer Science and Engineering, Michigan State University.
-Her main research interests include image processing, pattern recognition, and computer vision. \end{IEEEbiography}
+Since August 2013, she has been working toward her Ph.D. degree in the Department of Computer Science and Engineering, Michigan State University, USA.
+Her paper on plant segmentation won the Best Student Paper Award at Winter Conference on Application of Computer Vision (WACV) 2014.
+Her research interests include computer vision and deep learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Xiaoming Liu} is an Assistant Professor in the Department of Computer Science and Engineering at Michigan State University (MSU).
 He received the B.E. degree from Beijing Information Technology Institute, China and the M.E. degree from Zhejiang University, China, in $1997$ and $2000$ respectively, both in Computer Science, and the Ph.D. degree in Electrical and Computer Engineering from Carnegie Mellon University in $2004$.
 Before joining MSU in Fall $2012$, he was a research scientist at General Electric Global Research Center.
 His research areas are face recognition, biometrics, image alignment, video surveillance, computer vision and pattern recognition.
 He has authored more than $70$ scientific publications, and has filed $22$ U.S. patents.
 He is a member of the IEEE. \end{IEEEbiography}